 As an aside, it's worth mentioning that binaural recordings do not have this problem, because binaural microphones receive sound similarly to our ears, and BACCH works especially well with them.
 Such recordings are rare in the general marketplace, but one studio that produces them exclusively is Chesky Records.

-This issue can't be completely resolved for recordings made with conventional microphones, but is resolved to some extent by a second aspect of ORC, namely equalization to an idealized target response curve.
+This issue can't be completely resolved for recordings made with conventional microphones, but is resolved to some extent by a second aspect of ORC, namely equalization to a psychoacoustically idealized target response curve.
 This goes a long way toward compensating for the ear vs. microphone disconnect.
 If you decide this compensation isn't for you, however, you can turn it off.

 Conclusion